-There are four potential ways you may be able to acquire shares of Robinhood in the future.
+There are three potential ways you may be able to acquire shares of Robinhood in the future.

-- Buy Robinhood Stock in the Initial Public Offering (IPO)
+- Buy Robinhood Stock in the IPO via the IPO Access Platform

 - Buy Robinhood Stock After it Begins Trading

-1. Buy Robinhood Stock in the Initial Public Offering (IPO)
+1. Buy Robinhood Stock in the IPO via the IPO Access Platform

 Will Robinhood customers receive access to the Robinhood IPO?